 - Physical self-defense techniques

-The physical self-defense techniques included in the Warrior Women curriculum are based on the most common attacks on women.
+The physical self-defense techniques included in the Warrior Women curriculum are based on those needed to thwart the most common attacks on women.
 The techniques have been carefully selected from numerous martial arts disciplines for their effectiveness and their ease of learning.

 Warrior Women Self-Defense classes and workshops are led by women.
 Strong female role models are an important aspect of instilling a healthy self-defense mentality.
 Each class has a male co-instructor with qualifying martial arts rank to provide realistic practice to help ensure participants can escape a real attack.